I Scope of coverage and general provisions

-- Any conditions, special agreements or side agreements that contradict or deviate from the present General Terms and Conditions shall only be valid if the Contractor has provided express written confirmation of their acceptance.
-Agreements made individually with the Contractor (including side agreements, additions and amendments) shall take precedence over the present General Terms and Conditions.
+- Any conditions, special agreements or side agreements that contradict or deviate from the present General Terms and Conditions of Business shall only be valid if the Contractor has provided express written confirmation of their acceptance.
+Agreements made individually with the Contractor (including side agreements, additions and amendments) shall take precedence over the present General Terms and Conditions of Business.
 For the content of such an agreement, a written contract or the express written approval from the Contractor shall prevail, subject to proof of the contrary.

 II Scope of service and obligations of the Client

 III Fees and terms of payment